rcbeneduce/aba-structural-analysis/README.md

 # aba-structural-analysis

 Hello, my name is Aba.
+(Version 1.0.1)

 I am a program dedicated to solving linear structural analysis problems with graphical representation of my results.
-Practicing structural engineers solve structural analysis problems as part of their day-to-day regimine at work and in the field.
+Practicing structural engineers solve structural analysis problems as part of their day-to-day regimine in the office and in the field.
 My creator intended on using me for hand calculation checking, and a more efficicent way of solving problems.
+These simple lines of code are the back-bone of society because everything that one sees in the build environment can be traced back to some of these fundamental equations.

 I can take user input to determine which type of problem the user is attempting to solve and provides a numerical and graphical solution.